Effective from: May 2018

 Transferring personal data to a country outside the EEA

 From time to time we may transfer (‘transfer’ includes making available remotely) personal data to countries outside of the EEA.
-If we do transfer data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK under the GDPR.
+If we do transfer data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK under the Data Protection Act 2018.
 This could include (but is not restricted to) asking for your informed consent or determining that the transfer is to a country (or international organisation), or that the European Commission has determined ensures an adequate level of protection for personal data).

 Data protection impact assessments